Debt Relief Is Possible

 We evaluate each client individually for Chapter 7 payment structure; monthly payment arrangements may be available.
 The filing fee is $335.

 Chapter 13 bankruptcy reorganizes your debt into a repayment plan of three to five years.
 The plan gives you smaller monthly payments for your bills.
-You will continue making payments on secured loans such as mortgages and vehicle loans.
+You may continue making payments on secured loans such as mortgages and vehicle loans.
 You will also pay back a small percentage of your unsecured debt.
-In general, Chapter 13 is a better option if you want to keep your home.
+In general, Chapter 13 may be a better option if you want to keep your home.

 Attorneys’ fees are included in your monthly payment of your repayment plan.
 The filing fee for Chapter 13 is $310.
 You may be able to file with $0 down if you do not have any money currently available.